MartinStokroos/ROS4ArduinoRobot/README.md

 # The Robot

 The robot consists of two boards.
 To control it from ROS, the original firmware for the motor board will work.
 For the control board a *rosserial_arduino* client should run for publishing and subscribing of ROS topics.
-The USB connector from the control board forms the serial interface and can, for instance, be connected to a single board computer carried by the robot.
+The USB connector from the control board forms the serial interface and it can, for instance, be connected to a single board computer carried by the robot.

 Unfortunately, the standard Robot Control library uses too much resources to leave enough free memory space to run a *rosserial_arduino* client.

-A stripped down version of the Robot Control Library can be found here: https://github.com/MartinStokroos/Robot_Control_Lite
+A stripped down version of the Robot Control library can be found here: https://github.com/MartinStokroos/Robot_Control_Lite

 # ROS lib for Arduino